Hyundai Ioniq 5: Robotaxi

 The Ioniq 5 Robotaxi was unveiled on 31 August 2021 and displayed at IAA Mobility 2021 on 6 September 2021.
-Lyft began offering transport by driver-less Ioniq 5 Robotaxis on the Las Vegas Strip on 16 August 2022.
+Lyft began offering transport by driverless Ioniq 5 Robotaxis on the Las Vegas Strip on 16 August 2022.
 The Ioniq 5 Robotaxi will have a human driver present until the end of 2022, after which the cars will operate on their own.